derlin/bitdowntoc/README.md

 * *GitHub* → do not concat spaces, do not generate anchors
 * *dev.to* → generate anchors, comment style = liquid

+More platforms are supported while not having a dedicated profile.
+For example:

+* *hashnode* → concat spaces, do not generate anchors, anchors prefix = `heading-`

-Note that if you render your Markdown using another processor, the *BitBucket Server* is the way to go.
+Note that if you render your Markdown using another processor, the *generate anchors* option is the way to go (*BitBucket Server* profile).
-As the anchors are manually added to the markdown, the TOC will work as long as `<a>` tags with a `name` parameter are supported.
+Since the anchors are manually added to the markdown, the TOC will work as long as `<a>` tags with a `name` parameter are supported.
 If you are working with a platform supporting liquid tags (e.g. forem), use *dev.to* instead.

 ## TOC placement